 WHAT IS THE COST TO FLY TO CUBA?

-Some of the fees are fixed and some are variable depending on the maximum takeoff weight of your plane, the number of passengers and the length of time you'll be in Cuba.
-Our company charges a single fixed fee to organize your entire trip to Cuba.
+Some of the fees are fixed and some are variable, such as the maximum takeoff weight of your plane, the number of passengers and the length of time you'll be in Cuba.
+Our company charges one fixed fee to organize your entire trip to Cuba.
 You pay Cuba Handling, a Florida-based company, and all of your services will be prepaid when you arrive in Cuba.
-This means that no cash will be required.
+This means that little cash will be required in Cuba.
 Discounts are available for AOPA and NBAA members.
-EXAMPLES: For a light single the typical range is $1,000-$1,500; for a light twin the typical range is $1,500-$2,500.
-For a jet the typical range is $2,000-$3,500, again, depending on many variables.
-These are only estimates.
-For a specific quote on your aircraft and for your trip, please request a quote by clicking here: Request Quote.
-We'll be happy to answer all of your questions.
+As an example only, for a light single-engine plane staing in Cuba for several days, the aircraft permit/handling fees could be in the range of $1,500-$2,500; for a light-twin, a typical range could be $2,000-$3,500.
+For a jet the typical range is $2,500-$3,500.
+NOTE: These are only examples, costs fluctuate in Cuba, and every trip will have a different cost depending on many variables.
+For a specific quote on your aircraft and for your trip, please request a quote by clicking HERE.
+By submitting this form, we can generate a quote specific to your aircraft and trip needs.

 IS FUEL AVAILABLE IN CUBA?

 Absolutely.
 Cuba Handling is your fuel provider in Cuba.
 Jet-A is available at every airport.
 AvGas/100LL fuel is available only at MUHA (Havana) and MUVA (Varadero) airports.
 Fuel is prepurchased via Cuba Handling, and no payment is required when you arrive in Cuba.
 Note: Typical fuel brands are not available, and fuel cards are not accepted in Cuba.
 All fuel in Cuba is inspected daily and meets IATA safety standards.